Kumachar/BIOSTAT625HW3B/README.md

 X <- mtcars[, c("hp", "wt")]
 y <- mtcars$mpg

-#Construct a Multiple Linear Regression model to predict Miles per gallon based on horse power and weight of a car
+#Construct a Multiple Linear Regression model to predict Miles per gallon based on horse power and weight of a car with an intercept
 model <- linear_model(X, y, intercept = TRUE)

+#You can also activate rcpp function to get the same result
+modelcpp <- linear_model(X, y, intercept = TRUE, rcpp = TRUE)

 #Now we can see the regression coefficients for each variable you use in the model
 model$coefficients
 #> (Intercept)          hp          wt
 #> 37.22727012 -0.03177295 -3.87783074
+modelcpp$coefficients
+#> [1] 37.22727012 -0.03177295 -3.87783074

 #Also we can predict data based on acquired coefficients use lineaer_prediction function
 head(linear_prediction(X,model$coefficients))
+#>         Mazda RX4     Mazda RX4 Wag        Datsun 710    Hornet 4 Drive
+#>          23.57233          22.58348          25.27582          21.26502
+#> Hornet Sportabout           Valiant
+#>          18.32727          20.47382
+head(linear_prediction(X,modelcpp$coefficients))
 #>         Mazda RX4     Mazda RX4 Wag        Datsun 710    Hornet 4 Drive
 #>          23.57233          22.58348          25.27582          21.26502
 #> Hornet Sportabout           Valiant